rombrew/phobia/doc/MotorIdentification.md

 	 |                    _--_-_--_-_-_/     \
 	 |                   /                    \
 	 |   _--_-_-_--_-_-_/                      \
-	 |  /
+	 |  /                                       \
 	 | /        |        |         |            |
 	-+----------+--------+---------+------------+------->
 	   | forced |   E    |    E    |  inertial  |

-We indentify E twice.
+We identify E twice.
 On initial spinup and after switching to the closed control loop.
 Then we calculate MPPE to know the lower limit of FLUX observer operation.
 There are BEMF values at which switching occurs expressed relative to MPPE.